 On November 2, 2010, HD 407-411 LLC, formed by the Holland Development Company, purchased 451 Marlborough from Terra Green II LLC.
 It purchased 407, 409 and 411 Commonwealth at the same time.

 In March of 2013, Holland Development received permission to raze the existing school building at 451 Marlborough.

-The four houses originally located at 451-453-455-457 Marlborough, and which were razed by Garland Junior College in 1967, were designed by architect Obed F. Smith and built ca. 1887 for building contractor George Wheatland, Jr., for speculative sale.
+The four houses originally located at 451-453-455-457 Marlborough, and which were razed by Garland Junior College in 1967, were designed by architect architect Obed F. Smith and built in 1887 by Charles A. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale.
 They were four of five contiguous houses (449-457 Marlborough) built in the same style.
-George Wheatland, Jr., is shown as the owner on the original building permit for 449 Marlborough, dated February 26, 1887 (the permit applications for 451-457 Marlborough are missing from the Building Department’s on-line files).
+George Wheatland, Jr., is shown as the owner on the original building permit applications for 449 Marlborough and for 453-455-457 Marlborough, all dated February 26, 1887 (the permit application for 451 Marlborough has not been located).

 George Wheatland, Jr., purchased the land for 449-457 Marlborough on January 8, 1887, from a real estate investment trust formed by Francis W. Palfrey, Francis A. Osborn, and Grenville T. W. Braman.
 It was part of a parcel the trust had purchased on June 1, 1880, from the Boston Water Power Company.

 On October 15, 1888, 451 Marlborough was purchased from George Wheatland, Jr., by Charles James Morrill, a shipping merchant in the East India and Mediterranean trade, and treasurer of the Provident Institution for Savings.
 He was unmarried and lived at 11 Arlington.